mikeski-aa/ocr-scoreboard-check/README.md

 # Air RB Parser READ ME

-A brief overview of the problem before describing the application.
+A brief overview of the problem

 - In the MMO game "War Thunder", in the "Air Realistic Battle" mode you are matched with other players based on the rating of your plane.
 The ratings start at 1.0 and go all the way up to 13.0.
 The matchmaker can place you against planes around your own plane's rating, up to +-1.0 of your plane's rating.